The Web Health

 • What does the pain feel like?

-• How frequent is the headache and how long does it last?
+• What is the duration of the headache, and how often does it occur?

 • Does your headache get any better or worse if you bend down, move your head, or lie down?